Complexity of the Guided Local Hamiltonian Problem: Improved Parameters and Extension to Excited States: Introduction

 \subsection{Simultaneous \& subsequent works}

 \paragraph{Simultaneous work} During preparation of this manuscript, we became aware of a parallel work by Le Gall, Gharibian, Hayakawa, and Morimae~\cite{Gharibian2022improved} which obtains similar results to ours.
 In particular, they also improve on the work of~\cite{gharibian2021dequantizing} by showing that the guided local Hamiltonian problem remains $\BQP$-hard for $2$-local Hamiltonians, and when the fidelity between the guiding state and groundstate is as large as $1-1/\mO(\poly(n))$, making use of the Schrieffer-Wolf transformation framework~\cite{bravyi2011schrieffer}.
 They also provide an alternative proof that is similar to ours, based on the projection lemma of~\cite{kempe2006} (Appendix C in~\cite{Gharibian2022improved}).
 In addition, they also prove that the problem remains hard for a family of physically motivated Hamiltonians, which includes the $XY$ model and the Heisenberg model.
-They do not consider the generalization to excited states that we do in this work, and hence the results of both papers provide additional results that are complimentary to each other.\footnote{One might say that our results and theirs have fidelity $2/3$.}
+They do not consider the generalization to excited states that we do in this work, and hence the results of both papers provide additional results that are complimentary to each other.\footnote{One might say that our results and theirs have fidelity $2/3$.} A merged version of both works has since appeared, and we refer the reader to that paper \cite{Gharibian2022improved}.

 \paragraph{Subsequent work} In~\cite{weggemans2023guidable} we consider variants of $\mathsf{GLH}$ in which the guiding state is no longer part of the \textit{input} to the problem, but merely \textit{promised} to exist and satisfy certain constraints (which are somewhat more natural than those considered in this work).
 We show how for a certain class of guiding states the corresponding guidable local Hamiltonian problem is $\QCMA$-complete in the inverse polynomial precision regime, but is in $\NP$ when the promise-gap is constant, reminiscent of the results that were obtained for the stoquastic frustration-free local Hamiltonian problem in~\cite{Aharonov2019stoquastic} (in which similar promise-gap scaling regimes determine whether the problem is $\MA$-complete or in $\NP$).
 Finally, we discuss the implications of these results in relation to the quantum PCP conjecture and heuristic ansätze state preparation.